mipot101/GNM-Implementations/README.md

 Those are accessible at https://github.com/kimiyoung/planetoid/raw/master/data.
 I do not own any rights to those.

 The architecture of Graph Convolution Networks (Thomas N. Kipf, Max Welling ICLR 2017) is used.

+## Replicating experiments

+To replicate the experiments it is necessary to copy those in the root folder of this repo.